 Stir the flours and the water until batter is smooth.
 Vigorously whisk in the eggs and salt.
 When you lift the whisk, the batter should fall off in ‘ropes.’
 Let sit for 2 hours or over night.
 HINT: batter could be divided into 1 cup or ½ cup portions and frozen.
 If using frozen batter, whisk it vigorously after it thaws.
 Heat a small cast-iron pan or ceramic saute pan.
 Lightly spritz with oil.
 Dip a ¼ cup measure into the batter and let the extra drain off.
 Grasp the handle of the cook pan with one hand as you slowly pour the batter into the center of the pan.
 Tilt the pan in a swirling pattern to let the batter form a circle roughly 6” in diameter.
 Don’t get hung up on perfectly round or perfectly flat.
 Watch the crepe cook and look to see when the edges start to dry and curl a bit.
 Using a heat-resistant but non-scratching tool [I use my fingers], lift the crêpe and turn it over.
 Cook the other side until done.
 Time will vary, depending on the heat of your pan.
 Lift the cooked crêpes out, put it aside, and cook the next one.
 HINT: if storing them for later today or tomorrow, let them cool on a tea towel, then stack and store in a plastic bag.

-4-Bean Salad: One of the great American side dishes and perfect for lots of Fast meals.
-1 cup= 197 calories 7.6 g fat 6.1 g fiber 6.3 g protein 28.1 g carbs 59 mg Calcium ¾ cup= 149 calories 5.7 g fat 4.5 g fiber 4.7 g protein 21 g carbs 45 mg Calcium ½ cup= 99 calories 3.8 g fat 3 g fiber 3.1 g protein 14 g carbs 29.5 mg Calcium ¼ cup= 49.5 calories 1.9 g fat 1.5 g fiber 1.6 g protein 7 g carbs 14.7 mg Calcium 2 cups green beans 2 cups yellow[wax] beans 2 cups canned kidney beans 2 cups canned garbanzo beans 1 cup onions, chopped 1/3 cup cider vinegar 1/2 cup sugar [could be reduced, but do not use a sugar substitute] 1/4 cup olive oil [could be reduced if you wish] Cook the fresh beans until tender.
+4-Bean Salad: One of the great American side dishes.
+1 cup= 197 calories 7.6 g fat 6 g fiber 6.3 g protein 28 g carbs 59 mg Calcium ¾ cup= 149 calories 5.7 g fat 4.5 g fiber 4.7 g protein 21 g carbs 45 mg Calcium ½ cup= 99 calories 3.8 g fat 3 g fiber 3 g protein 14 g carbs 29.5 mg Calcium ¼ cup= 50 calories 2 g fat 1.5 g fiber 1.6 g protein 7 g carbs 14.7 mg Calcium 2 cups green beans 2 cups yellow[wax] beans 2 cups canned kidney beans 2 cups canned garbanzo beans 1 cup onions, chopped 1/3 cup cider vinegar 1/2 cup sugar [could be reduced, but do not use a sugar substitute] 1/4 cup olive oil [could be reduced if you wish] Cook the fresh beans until tender.
 Drain and rinse the canned beans.
 Combine with the onions.
 Salt and pepper to taste.
 Whisk together the vinegar, sugar and olive oil.
 Toss with the vegetables and refrigerate 4+ hours.
 Keeps for days in the ‘fridge.